 If you do not use a custodian provision in your will, any assets that pass to a beneficiary who is under age 18 may be given to the beneficiary’s parent or legal guardian.
 However, the assets will only be held until the beneficiary reaches age 18.
 For many people, the thought of a child inheriting property at 18 is concerning because he is still very young.
 In addition, if no custodian is appointed, the court will require the parent or guardian to furnish a bond.

 Did this article answer your questions about whether to include a custodian provision in your will?
-For more helpful information, we encourage you to sign up for our free newsletter today.
+For more helpful information, we encourage you to contact us today or to sign up for our free newsletter today.